alexis-forbes/electron-react-vite-template/README.md

 ---

-## Native addons and Windows (better-sqlite3)
+## Local SQLite vs native addons on Windows

-Some libraries we might use in the **main** process (for example `better-sqlite3` for SQLite) are **native Node addons**.
-That means:
+By default, this template uses **sql.js** (a pure JS/WASM SQLite client) for local storage in the **main** process.
+This has a big advantage for Windows developers:

+- There is **no native build step** during `npm install`.
+- You do **not** need Visual Studio Build Tools, Windows SDK, or Python just to get the template running.

+However, some teams may prefer a native addon like `better-sqlite3` for maximum performance.
+Native addons are different:

 - Part of the library is written in **C/C++** and compiled into a `.node` binary.
-- During `npm install`, Node needs to **compile** that code for your machine.
+- During `npm install`, Node needs to **compile** that code for your machine via `node-gyp`.

-On Windows this only works if you have:
+On Windows, native addons like `better-sqlite3` only build successfully if you have:

 - **Visual Studio Build Tools** with the "Desktop development with C++" workload.
-- **Windows SDK** (usually comes with that workload).
+- **Windows SDK** (usually installed with that workload).
 - **Python 3** in your PATH (used by `node-gyp`).

-If these are missing, `npm install better-sqlite3` (or any similar native addon) will fail with build errors, and the Electron app will not be able to load the module at runtime.
+If these are missing, `npm install better-sqlite3` (or similar) will fail with build errors, and the Electron app will not be able to load the module at runtime.

-In this template, all SQLite/DB access is intended to live in the **Electron main process** (never in the renderer).
-So when we choose a native addon like `better-sqlite3`, every developer on Windows needs this toolchain installed once; CI will also need an image that can build native modules.
+In this template, all SQLite/DB access is still intended to live in the **Electron main process** (never in the renderer).
+You can start with the default `sql.js` setup for a smoother Windows experience and later opt into a native addon if your performance requirements justify the extra toolchain setup.

-If you prefer to avoid native builds completely, an alternative is a pure JS/WASM client such as `sql.js`, but it comes with its own trade-offs (extra work to manage the SQLite file and typically lower performance).

 ---